isabelxklee/programming-notes/010_redux_review.md

 ## Display new info without refreshing the page
 Write a function that dispatches an action.
-* Let's assume that a reducer has already been created.
+* Let's assume that a reducer has already been created in `index.js`.

 ```
 const addOnePet = (createdPet) => {